-Vaisakhi Festival — a celebration of Sikh and Punjabi culture — returns to Trafalgar Square this month.
+Vaisakhi Festival — a celebration of Sikh and Punjabi culture — returns to Trafalgar Square this April.

 The festival marks the beginning of the Punjabi New Year, and is celebrated in various events worldwide.

-The Mayor of London, Sadiq Khan, said:
+The Mayor of London, Sadiq Khan, said in 2022:

 Here in London the Sikh community makes a massive contribution to making London the greatest city in the world.
 One of the great things about London is we don't just tolerate difference, we embrace it, we respect it, and we celebrate it.

-Vaisakhi Festival, Trafalgar Square, 16 April, 1pm-6pm.
+Vaisakhi Festival, Trafalgar Square, 22 April, 12pm-6pm.
 It's free to attend.